How to Stop Putting Yourself Last

 ✦ · ✦ · ✦

-You know the feeling.
-You wake up already thinking about everyone else's needs.
-What the kids need.
-What your partner needs.
-What your boss needs.
+You know this feeling.
+You wake up already thinking about everyone else.

+By the time you get to yourself — if you get there at all — there is nothing left.
 And somewhere along the way, you started believing that this is just what love looks like.
-That giving until you're empty is what makes you a good woman, a good mother, a good partner.
+That giving until you're empty is what makes you good.

 Why We Put Ourselves Last